 There are several programming languages you can choose from.
 The best programming languages for AI software are C++, Python, Java, and R. Depending on the goals of your AI system; some languages will be better suited than others.

 For example, if you want to build AI for video games, C++ is your best option.
 However, R is your best option if you want to build deep learning models for predictive analysis.
 In addition, Python is flexible and the most beginner-friendly programming language for AI tasks.
-If you’re looking to enhance your skills in any of these languages, consider exploring free Scaler courses, which provide comprehensive learning resources and support for various programming languages.
+If you’re looking to enhance your skills in any of these languages, consider exploring free courses such as C++, Python, etc. which provide comprehensive learning resources and support for various programming languages.

 Choose a Platform